By the way, this post contains affiliate links at no extra cost to you. As an Amazon Associate, I earn from qualifying purchases.

 Courses you May Want To Take:

-The Easy $19 Breastfeeding Course That will have you nursing like a pro on the first day.
+The Easy $27 Breastfeeding Course will have you nursing like a pro on the first day.
 Check it out here.

 Pumping Course For Moms who are going back to work while breastfeeding.
 This is also a $19 Video Course Created by the same nurse.
 See it here.